AlexBerson/ColumbusPemitInfo/README.md

 The application provides a clean web interface and uses Server-Sent Events (SSE) to give you real-time feedback as it performs actions on your behalf.

-NOTE: THIS PROVIDES NO AUTHENTICATION AND MUST BE SECURED BY A REVERSE PROXY OR KEPT PRIVATE.

 ## Features

 *   **Automatic Login:** Securely uses your credentials to log into the permit portal.